Customized Really Affordable Private Tool Of Power

 It has a non-standard keyboard typical of Chromebooks.
 With the default keyboard settings:

 It only has 16GB of eMMC storage.
-I used the built-in storage for the root partition and inserted a 256 GB microSD card that is LUKS encrypted.
-This SD card is mounted as my home partition.
+I used just the built-in storage for the efi, boot and / partitions.
+I inserted a 256 GB microSD card set it as the /home partition.

 I don't know if I would specifically recommend getting an old Chromebook for a few reasons.
 Those reasons are all the minor annoyances listed above.
 But if you can live with those, you are more likely to get USB-C charging and better battery life for a decent price with an old Chromebook.
 You would also be extending the usable life of a device and keeping it out of landfills or overseas recyclers for a little while longer.